-ATLANTA (Dec.
-14, 2010)-Georgia Tech's College of Architecture will unveil the \$9.5 million restoration, rehabilitation and adaptive reuse of the historic Hinman Research Building at a grand opening event January 12, 2011.
+ATLANTA, April 8, 2011 - Georgia Tech's College of Architecture has completed the \$9.5 million restoration, rehabilitation and adaptive reuse of the historic Hinman Research Building.
 Designed in 1939 by P.M.
 Heffernan, architect and later director of the Tech School of Architecture (1956-1976), the 35,000-square-foot building has been artfully preserved and revitalized in collaboration between Lord, Aeck & Sargent's Historic Preservation Studio and Office dA as the architects and The Beck Group as construction manager.